peppelinux/pyDHCPStarvator/README.md

 - subprocess parallelization;
 - background sniffer that intercept unauthoritative rogue's DHCP NAK and start starvation over it!
 - background unsolicitated DHCP requests
+- DHCP Server whitelist (do not starvate them)
 - please open an issue and suggest :)

 ### Resources